We saw Silke’s results and just had to help… maybe you will too.

 However, as costs go up and more monkeys are brought to the center, Silke needs help saving the babies and educating others to do the same.

-With your help Nikela provides funds so Silke can do rescue/rehab AND has time to educate the next generation of wildlife advocates and rehabbers.
+With your help, by donating, Nikela provides funds so Silke can do rescue/rehab AND has time to educate the next generation of wildlife advocates and rehabbers.

 It all began on Face Book…